lekhrajdinkar/02-spring/01_aws/04_network/01_ELB_ASG.md

 ### 2 ELB : NLB - Network LB (`layer 4`)
 - operates at layer 4:  handle TCP, UDP, and TLS traffic
 - expose a fixed IP to the public web + **no sg**
+  - so add sg to EC2-i or tg
+  - or add network access control lists (NACLs)
 - TLS traffic: decrypt message using ACM cert.
 - Similar to ELB but fast, handles `millionsOfReq/Second`. ultra-low latencies.
   - It `automatically scales` to handle the vast amounts of incoming traffic